AliceSoft is an eroge

 - Bunny-Ears Lawyer: Pretty much all of the most powerful people in every game has at least one quirk that makes them this.
 This includes the protagonists, who are generally more interested in getting laid than saving the world, despite being very competent.

 - TADA, the former head of Alicesoft and creator of Rance himself is prone to going off on tangents, making up lore for his universes off the top of his head and randomly shouting "Moe!" in the middle of conversation.
 Naturally, he is the inspiration for the Mascot Mook hannies.

 - Butt Monkey: Rance's personal slave Sill suffers a lot of humiliation across the series, but she has nothing on Kentou Kanami, who pretty much exists to be the butt of all of Rance's cruelest jokes.
-Another recurring Butt Monkey is Bard Lithfie, who is guaranteed to lose both his girlfriend and a limb to Rance whenever he appears.
+Another recurring Butt Monkey is Bird Lithfie, who is guaranteed to lose both his girlfriend and a limb to Rance whenever he appears.

 - Cerebus Syndrome: While the Rance series always had genuinely serious moments, they were primarily meant to be wacky parodies.
 Starting with Rance VI, however, the series has become more and more focused on telling an epic story and the humor, while still very prevalent, has become less and less prominent over time.